Two regimes of dilute turbulent settling suspensions under shear

 The turbulent flows described above are archetypes of two broad regimes we identify from our simulations.
-The first regime, which governs flows when $v_s$ or $\Ri_b$ are sufficiently small (but positive), we refer to as `weakly self-stratified' (WS) and shares some characteristics with pressure and gravity-driven simulations conducted by Cantero and co-workers using the same governing equations~\cite{Cantero2009a,Cantero2009b}.
+The first regime, which governs flows when $v_s$ or $\Ri_b$ are sufficiently small, we refer to as `weakly self-stratified' (WS) and shares characteristics with corresponding DNS reported for pressure and gravity-driven setups~\cite{Cantero2009a,Cantero2009b}.
 The second regime, which exists beyond the laminarization boundary for WS flows, is yet to be identified in prior studies.
-We refer to these flows, in which turbulence sustains itself above a strongly-stratified near-bed region, as sediment boundary layer (SBL) turbulence.
+We refer to these flows, in which turbulence is sustained above a strongly-stratified near-bed region, as sediment boundary layer (SBL) turbulence.

 Of particular interest in applications is the rate of sediment transported along the channel.
-In Fig.~\ref{fig:transport}(a), we plot the streamwise sediment flux for our example WS and SBL flows.
+In Fig.~\ref{fig:transport}(a), we plot the streamwise sediment flux $\langle \overline{uc} \rangle$, for our example WS and SBL flows.

-The flux for the WS flow monotonically increases with~$y$, attaining its maximum at the top of the channel.
-In contrast, the SBL flow transports most of its sediment within the boundary layer at the bottom wall.
+The flux for the WS flow monotonically increases with~$y$, while the SBL flow transports most of its sediment within the boundary layer at the bottom wall.
 Though the no-slip boundary causes $u$ to be relatively low in this region, high near-wall concentration leads to a peak streamwise flux at $y \approx 0.08$.
 In both cases, we find that the contribution from the turbulent streamwise flux $\langle\overline{u'c'}\rangle$ (not plotted) is negligible ($|\langle\overline{u'c'}\rangle| < 0.025\langle \overline{uc}\rangle$).
-Nevertheless, turbulent fluctuations are important due to the role they play in adjusting the mean flow and concentration profiles away from laminar flow.
-On averaging the $x$-directed component of Eqs.~\eqref{eq:governing 1} and~\eqref{eq:governing 3} over $x$, $z$ and $t$, one obtains (after integrating in $y$)
+Nevertheless, fluctuations are important due to the role they play in adjusting the mean flow and concentration profiles away from laminar flow.
+On averaging the $x$-directed component of Eqs.~\eqref{eq:governing 1} and~\eqref{eq:governing 3} over $x$, $z$ and $t$, one obtains: